TMJ and Non-surgical Jaw Development

 After TMJ Treatment and Non-surgical bite correction and profile corrected: Full Facial and profile development

 With Children, one of the most important issues to consider is invariably mouth breathing and poor tongue posture.
 They both have a tremendous detrimental effect on proper genetic facial growth and development.
 Mouth breathing can and does cause narrow arches and recessed jaws as well.
 It is possible to correct or redirect these aberrant growth patterns and in many cases, Myofunctional Therapy is used to correct some of these issues along with certain types of appliances that help to guide development back on the right path.
-There are several types of appliances that can be used to assist these cases.
+One such type of appliance used to be called an Anterior Guided Growth Appliance (AGGA) and has now been renamed Anterior Remodeling Appliance(ARA) or an Oral Remodeling Appliance (ORA).

 mg 4575